shivambarthwal/DevTinder_back/Notes.md

 - Admin dashboard

 ---
+### Thought Process

+Post vs Get

+(POST API)

+  const reqData = await connectionRequest.save();
+  This is should be your last line , before this you should check all the validation , data sanitization .
+  Never trust req.body or User data.

+(GET API)

+before sending any data you should be 100 percent user.

+Best Industry Level approach is to use the express.router()

 📌 *This document serves as a blueprint for building the Dev Tinder app with a clear flow, REST API structure, and low-level design considerations.*